 - Ensure your computer and data are backed up on a regular basis either to an external drive or to an online backup service.
 If you use an external drive for backup then ensure that you disconnect the drive from the computer or use more than one drive for backups.

-- If you suspect that your computer is infected or see files with the file extension of “.ENCRYPTED” then we would recommend that you turn your computer off immediately.
-As the longer the infected computer runs the more files it can encrypt.
+- If you suspect that your computer is infected or see files with the file extension of “.ENCRYPTED” – we would recommend that you turn your computer off immediately.
+The longer the infected computer runs the more files it can encrypt.